ikkarai/ikkarai.github.io/lentils.md

 layout: creations
 title: Lentils and Stones
 permalink: /lentils/
+keyword: Lentils and Stones
+subnav_order: 1
 ---

-<i>Lentils and Stones: A performance with theatre, puppetry and dance, inspired by the poem
+<i><b>Lentils and Stones</b>: A performance with theatre, puppetry and dance, inspired by the poem
 'Women Cleaning Lentils' by the Armenian poet Zahrad.</i>